Best high speed internet providers of 2023

 Google Fiber: Best overall

 Google Fiber is one of the newer internet providers on the block, but it’s already one of the best around.
-It only has two plans available — 1 Gbps speeds and 2 Gbps — but they’re both excellent values starting at just $70/mo.
+It has four plans available — 1, 2, 5 and 8 Gbps.
 Google Fiber 2000 offers upload speeds of up to 2,000 Mbps and download speeds of 1,000 Mbps.
-Neither plan has a data cap or contract.
+The plans do not have a data cap or contract.
 In fact, you can pay month by month and drop service any time.

 Why we like Google Fiber